Your Newborn's Craniofacial Program Experience

 Continuity of care

-Depending on your child's condition and treatment, extensive follow-up will be coordinated with one or more of the following programs within the Division of Plastic and Reconstructive Surgery:
+Depending on your child's condition and treatment, extensive follow-up will be coordinated with one or more of the following programs within the Division of Plastic, Reconstructive and Oral Surgery:

 - Craniofacial Program